Peregrine Falcon

 Amersfoort

-A nest box was placed on the second gallery (halfway up the tower), but the two falcons were still too young to breed.
+A nest box was placed on the second gallery (at about 50m, halfway up the tower), but the two falcons were still too young to breed.
 However the next year they managed to raise successfully 3 chicks (2 males, 1 female).

 Since 2015 this pair of peregrines (new female with original male) has every year successfully raised four chicks, and each year two males, two females.
-In 2021 one egg did not hatch; the three remaining young were all female and succesfully raised.
+However in 2021 one egg did not hatch; the three remaining young were all female and succesfully raised.
 In 2022 only one egg of the four hatched, so only one chick - a male.
 The remaining three eggs are being examened to see what might be the cause.
+In 2023 again the normal four young were raised.

 Webcams